For-Get-Me-Not: Art displays life with stage IV

 I wish Valerie were here to see how so many people have come together to get this work out there.
 When it is quiet, I can almost hear her laughing about how lucky she is, and picture how her face would have lit up with joy.

 Valerie Roybal died of metastatic breast cancer in November 2018.
 She was an artist, author, and a Hear My Voice volunteer.
 Martha Carlson, 54, is from Brookfield, Illinois, and a friend of Valerie.
 She was diagnosed with HER2-positive metastatic breast cancer in 2014, and is a Hear My Voice volunteer.
-She and others – Heidi Pollard, Sheri Crider and Viviette Hunt – made sure Valerie’s For-Get-Me-Not show went on display at the Richard Levy Gallery in Albuquerque, New Mexico.
-The show runs from May 3 to June 7, 2019.
+She and others – Heidi Pollard, Sheri Crider and Viviette Hunt – made sure Valerie’s For-Get-Me-Not show went on display at the Richard Levy Gallery in Albuquerque, New Mexico, in 2019.